Mica-Technologies/LDFAWE/README.md

 Looking to contribute?
 Let us know!

-- Pull requests (PRs) are welcome
+- Pull requests (PRs) are always welcome
 - Let us know what has or has not been tested
-- GitHub issues are available for additional assistance
+- GitHub issues are available for additional assistance should you need it

 ## Disclaimer

 LDFAWE is not affiliated with the original, official FAWE mod, Forge, or Minecraft.
 LDFAWE has been developed to improve upon and extend support for Forge 1.12.
-Other game versions will not be supported by LDFAWE.
+Other developers may maintain LDFAWE (or derivative) support for other versions of Forge through their own forks or contributions.
+Support for other versions of Forge is not guaranteed.